Using Dictato

 Give Dictato extra context about what you're doing

-Dictato can pull extra context from your screen and clipboard so the transcription understands what you're talking about — not just the words.
+Dictato can pull extra context from your screen and clipboard so the transcription understands what you're talking about.
 All capture toggles live in Settings → Transcription.

 What can be captured